open-telemetry/opamp-spec/specification.md

    Buffers encoder.
 (No special "deterministic" option is required;
    the only bytes that matter are the ones placed on the wire.)
-3. Compute a signature over those bytes using the Server's signing private key and the signature algorithm declared by the leaf certificate's `signatureAlgorithm` field.
+3. Compute a signature over those bytes using the Server's signing private key and the algorithm indicated by the leaf certificate's `subjectPublicKeyInfo`.
 4. Construct the outer `SignedServerToAgent` with `payload` set to the marshalled bytes from step 2 and `signature` set to the signature from step 3.
-On the first message, also set `trust_chain_response`.
+On the first message, and again whenever the signing chain has changed since it was last sent, also set `trust_chain_response`.
 5. Marshal and send the `SignedServerToAgent`.

 The Agent verifies a received `SignedServerToAgent` as follows: